J-wq/Physics-Informed-ML/README.md

 # Physics-Informed-ML
-The repository provides a tutorial for the implementation of a physics informed neural network (PINN) to solve a continous heat conduction problem for a cuboid at an applied heat source.
+The repository provides a tutorial for the implementation of a physics informed neural network (PINN) to solve a heat conduction problem for a cuboid with an applied heat source.
 The PINN can be used to model the temperature fields within materials exposed to, e.g. laser irradiation in additive manufacturing.
-The underlying research question is, if the PINN can model the temperature field within the material accurately.
+The underlying research question is, if the PINN can sufficiently model the temperature field within the material.

 ## Underlying physics
 The underlying solved partial differential equation is the heat conduction.
 The animation shows the partial differential equation for heat conduction, which is rewritten to become a minimization problem.